Poisoning after European adder bites

 Reactions in the tissues around the bite often become apparent within 6-8 hours after being bitten, and the symptoms can continue to develop after this.
 Anyone who thinks they may have been bitten by an adder should keep an eye on the area around the bite for the next few hours.

 The reactions can develop gradually and affect the entire body part (e.g. the entire leg or arm), and possibly even the entire body in very severe cases.
 In this case, hospital treatment will be necessary, and an antidote may be necessary.
 An example of a serious development in symptoms is a swelling which spreads out from a bite on the hand to the elbow within a few hours.
 Severe local reactions can develop either with or without early systemic reactions.

-Call 113 if you experience symptoms such as vomiting, dizziness, fainting, difficulty breathing or rapidly developing swelling.
+Call 113 if you experience symptoms such as vomiting, dizziness, fainting, difficulty breathing or swelling which develops rapidly.

-In other cases, contact the Norwegian Poison Information Centre on 22 59 13 00 for advice on what to do next and treatment.
+Otherwise, if necessary, you should contact the Poison Information Centre for advice on what to do next and treatment.

 - Do not touch the bite site (do not squeeze, cut or suck on the bite)

 - Keep the bitten body part still and, if possible, in an elevated position, even while travelling to the emergency medical service/hospital

 - Remain as still as possible; children should be carried to the vehicle if possible.
 If you are bitten when you are a long way from civilisation (in the mountains or a forest, on an island, etc.), you should travel to somewhere more central.
 Move as calmly as possible and ask for assistance if you need it

 - In the event of the onset of swelling, use a pen to mark the outer rim of the swelling and make a note of the time, to make it easier to keep track of developments